claritychallenge/clarity_CC/INSTALL.md

 Visit the `install/` directory.

-- If you are using an Ubuntu linux system you should be able to install all necessary pre-requisites by running `install_prerequisites.unbuntu.sh`
+- If you are using an Ubuntu linux system, you should be able to install all necessary pre-requisites by running `install_prerequisites.unbuntu.sh`
-- If you are using a Mac things are a little more experimental.
-Please see `install_preprequisities.macos.sh` and read the comments before running.
+- If you are using a Mac, things are a little more experimental.
+Please see `install_prerequisities.macos.sh` and read the comments before running.

-Once these pre-requisites are installed the remaining instructions should be common for mac and linux.
+Once these pre-requisites are installed the remaining instructions should be common for Mac and linux.
 ## 1. Installation

 Visit the `install/` directory and run the `install.sh` script.